desireebellan/Reasoning-Agents/README.md

 # Human-in-the-Loop
 [![report](https://img.shields.io/badge/Report-pdf-lightgrey)]() [![slides](https://img.shields.io/badge/Slides-ppt-blue)]()

-This project aims to describe the design and implementation choices for the development of a human-in-the-loop mixed initiative control under temporal tasks.
+This work describes the analysis and design choices on building a human-in-the-loop mixed-initiative control under temporal tasks.
 We analyzed pre-existing techniques through 3D and 2D simulations on various environments, particularly how the presence of a human operator can change to plan edges, both temporarily and permanently.

+Our effort was jointly of literary revision and experimentation, whose detailed description can be read in the attached paper.
+Below a brief peek of the contents: we delve first into previous works conducted in the field to understand its various aspects, following with a preliminary description of the case study framework and the necessary theoretical tools.
+We subsequently outline the problem formulation as depicted in the reference paper, as we describe the algorithms utilized, step by step and how they are combined together.
+Finally the simulations conducted, which are contained in this repository, are shown in detail to demonstrate the effectiveness of the illustrated approach, both re-proposing the same environment used in the reference paper and exploiting different solutions designed by us.

 *Contributors:* Edoardo Spinetti, Desiree Bellan, Francesco Vincelli, Alper Calisir

 # General Idea